PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 # nvcc

-This is the NVIDIA compiler.
+This is the NVIDIA CUDA compiler.
 It is based on LLVM.
 To compile a simple code:

 ```
 $ nvcc -o hello_world hello_world.cu